 The only Type-1 certified handheld radio to include both high-bandwidth data services and narrowband legacy waveform support.

-The Falcon III® AN/PRC-152A wideband networking handheld provides simultaneous voice and high-speed data services on the move.
+The Harris Falcon III® AN/PRC-152A Wideband Networking Handheld Radio provides simultaneous voice and high-speed data services on the move.
 The handheld incorporates interoperability with traditional narrowband LOS and SATCOM waveforms such as SINCGARS, Havequick II, and VHF/UHF AM and FM in the 30-512 MHz range.
 For homeland security operations, the radio supports APCO P25 to bridge the gap between U.S. DoD agencies, emergency first responders, and state and local agency personnel.